-- Be registered for six (6) credits minimum and Complete Loan Entrance Counseling and Master Promissory Note at www.studentloans.gov - If you are offered and accepted a Perkins Loan, then you must: - Be registered for six (6) credits minimum and Complete Loan Entrance Counseling and Master Promissory Note (instructions will be mailed separately). - Complete and return the Award Letter to NCC Financial Aid Office indicating the aid you will accept.
-Returning the completed Award Letter and loan requirements gives you a payment deferment of the accepted amounts.
+• Be registered for six (6) eligible credits minimum and Complete Loan Entrance Counseling and Master Promissory Note at www.studentloans.gov

+Complete and return the signed Award Letter to NCC Financial Aid Office indicating the aid you will accept or accept your aid online through the Student Information System (SIS).
+Accepting your aid and completing the loan requirements gives you a payment deferment of the accepted amounts.

-We strongly suggest you register for classes before completing your award letter so you will be able to accurately determine how much aid you need.
+We strongly suggest you register for classes before accepting aid so you will be able to accurately determine how much aid you need.
 Class registration can be completed with your advisor.